 How do you take HRT?

 There are different types of HRT.
 HRT is available as a pill, skin patch, vaginal cream or tablets, a vaginal hormonal ring, or shot.
-Pills are usually the easiest type of HRT for young women to take, although some women prefer using a hormonal patch (that contains estradiol) that’s applied to the skin once or twice a week because the level of hormones are more similar to the hormones made by the ovaries.
+Pills are usually the easiest type of HRT for young women to take.
+Providers may recommend a hormonal patch (that contains estradiol) that’s applied to the skin once or twice a week because the level of hormones are more similar to the hormones made by the ovaries.
 A vaginal hormonal ring is another option.
-Birth control pills are often used as an HRT because they contain estrogen and progestin
+Birth control pills may also be used as HRT because they contain estrogen and progestin.

 Although HRT may help to replace the hormones that your ovaries don’t make anymore, there is no way to replace your eggs if they no longer exist due to cancer treatment.